Pedro Collins

-Pedro Tyrone Collins (born 12 August 1976) is a cricket coach and former cricketer who played as a fast bowler for the West Indies.
+Pedro Tyrone Collins (born 12 August 1976) is a Barbadoan cricketer and coach, who played as a fast bowler for the West Indies.

 Collins also featured for Barbados, Surrey and Middlesex in his cricketing career.

 International career

 As a left-handed seam bowler, Collins shot to fame after getting Sachin Tendulkar out three times and twice for a duck during the 2001-02 India vs West Indies Test series.

 He later took 6 for 53, on the 7 June 2004, at Sabina Park in the second test of a two match test series against Bangladesh.
 Collins' feats with the ball helped the Windies to win the test and the series by 1-0 margin.

 Collins picked up 5–43 against Australia at Adelaide Oval in an ODI match of the 2005–06 VB Series.

 On 12 June 2006, Collins collected his 100th wicket in test match cricket by dismissing Yuvraj Singh for two on the first day in the second test against India.
 He eventually took 4 for 75 on the first day in the said test played at the Beausejour Stadium of the 2006 four match series.

 Collins eventually claimed 106 wickets at 34.13 in his test match career.
 He was later selected to be part of the Windies 2007 World Twenty20 squad.